-Some subsections applicable to this service partially attained and of low risk
+Some subsections applicable to this service partially attained and of medium or high risk and/or unattained and of low risk

-Ultimate Care Group Limited is the governing body responsible for the services provided at this facility.
+Ultimate Care Group Limited is the governing body responsible for the services provided at this facility and understands the obligation to comply with Nga Paerewa NZS8134:2021.
 The organisation's mission statement and vision are documented and displayed in the facility.
 The service has a current business plan and quality and risk management plan in place.